creising/soapui-gradle-plugin/README.md

 The plugin provides tasks for running SoapUI tests and mocks during a Gradle build.

-The plugin is largely based off of the [byte-shifter plugin](https://github.com/byte-shifter-ltd/soapui-gradle-plugin) execpt it support specifiying multiple test suites running all tests in each suite.
+The plugin is largely based off of the [byte-shifter plugin](https://github.com/byte-shifter-ltd/soapui-gradle-plugin) execpt it supporst specifiying multiple test suites with all test running within each suite.